Schools of Art, Design and Architecture

 Schools of art and design

-France has more than 60 schools of fine and applied arts, known as écoles supérieures.
-These are outstanding public institutions that confer nationally regulated diplomas after three or five years of study.
+France has more than 120 schools of fine and applied arts, known as écoles supérieures.
+These are outstanding public institutions that award nationally-regulated diplomas after three or five years of study.
 Students can specialize in fine art, design, or visual communication.
 Private schools of art and those affiliated with chambers of commerce and industry (known as écoles consulaires) confer certificates or professional titles.

 The Campus France global site has compiled short profile descriptions of France’s schools of art and architecture.